barriehadfield/reactrb-showcase/README.md

 Congratulations you are setup and ready to begin adding javascript packages to your application.

-## Working with Native React components
+## Working with native React components

 Its time to reap some of the rewards from all the hard work above.
 We have everything setup so we can easily add front end components and work with them in Reactrb.
 Lets jump in and add a native React component that plays a video.